Program in Brief:

 · Application deadline: February 1.

-· Applications are available for pick up in the Business and Economics Department Office (LYN 128) and the Center for Global Education (Lebegern Learning Commons).
+· Applications are available for pick up in the Center for Global Education (Lebegern Learning Commons).
 They can also be downloaded as a PDF here.

 · $200 program deposit is due with acceptance, non-refundable after February 1.